Kaushty/FEND-Blog-Website/README.md

 ## Overview
 A static and responsive website, that resembles any Blog website found on the internet. <br />
-Website developed using HTML5 and CSS3, to exhibit skills learned in the Nanodegree program.
+Website developed using HTML5 and CSS3, to exhibit skills learned in the Nanodegree program. <br />
+Website can be viewed [here](#https://kaushty.github.io/FEND-Blog-Website/)